autogluon/autogluon/docs/install-include.rst

               .. code-block:: bash

-                 pip install -U --pre "mxnet>=1.7.0b20200713, <2.0.0" -f https://sxjscience.github.io/KDD2020/
+                 python3 -m pip install -U --pre "mxnet>=1.7.0b20200713, <2.0.0" -f https://sxjscience.github.io/KDD2020/
                  git clone https://github.com/awslabs/autogluon
-                 cd autogluon && python setup.py develop
+                 cd autogluon && python3 setup.py develop

               .. note::

                  AutoGluon is not yet fully functional on Mac OSX.
 If you encounter MXNet system errors, please use Linux instead.
                  However, you can currently use AutoGluon for less compute-intensive TabularPrediction tasks on your Mac laptop (but only with hyperparameter_tune = False).

            .. container:: gpu